andyichr/bip39-cli/README.md

 This program is heavily based on the MIT-licensed Trezor source code, and as such is released under the MIT license.

+# Motivation

+When working with bitcoin, standards are your friend.
+This program solves the specific problem of generating a secure BIP39 mnemonic with optional passphrase.
+It uses derivation routines from the secure Trezor hardware wallet.
+This is useful for cross-verifying other BIP39 generators such as the one at https://dcpos.github.io/bip39/, verifying a hardware Trezor device, or generating multiple BIP39 wallets on independent systems using independent software stacks for use in a BIP32 multisig fund, as supported by Electrum.

+## Liability

+There is no liability to the author.
+Use at your own risk.

 # Usage/Example

     ./bip39-cli